cannawen/vassal-gloomhaven-instructions/README.md

 - Click `Setup Enemy Decks`
   - To set up enemies manually, go to `Dungeon -> Enemy Deck` and right click `Set up as Enemy #`
 - Click `Dungeon -> Enemy Board` and `Change Enemy Level` to appropriate level
-- Close `Predefined Scenarios` or use it as a guide to set up your Main Board
+- Close `Predefined Scenarios` or skip the next few steps and use it as your main play area if you don't mind behind-the-door spoilers
 - Click `Dungeon -> Dungeon Board` to open Main Board
 - Click `Dungeon -> Dungeon Setup`
   - Click `Tiles` and drag the first room tile onto the Main Board